Pre-implantation genetic diagnosis

 In the UK, PGD must be licensed for individual conditions and it is licensed for Ataxia-Telangiectasia.
 The licence was granted to Guys and St Thomas’ hospital in London, and more information about the process is available on their website.

 Like all assisted reproduction, embarking on PGD is a major undertaking and there is no guarantee that it will result in pregnancy.
 Tests will need to be carried out prior to starting the process to ensure that the condition can be diagnosed for the particular couple.
 Anyone considering PGD as an option is advised to talk the issues through first with a genetic counsellor.
 If you are not in touch with a counsellor locally, you can access this support through your GP or also through the Nottingham A-T Specialist Centre.
-For more information, contact Kay on 01582 760733.
+For more information, please contact our ‘Support Team’ Kay Atkins (Family Support Manager) or Anne Murray (Family Support Co-ordinator) on 01582 760733 or email Support for advice.